How does inFlow calculate the cost of a product/cost of goods sold?

 If your vendor charges a separate service fee (e.g., polishing, engraving, machining, etc.), inFlow includes the service fee in the cost calculations as well.
 You would add this service fee to your purchase order as a service-type item.

-inFlow will add the service fee to each product’s cost.
-With this in mind, you may want to make two orders so that the service + related items are separate from the other non-serviced items.
+inFlow will include the service fee in the cost of each product.
+If a service fee only applies to select products, you may want to make two orders so that the service + related items are separate from the other non-serviced items.
+Service fees are weighted based on the unit price of the products in the order.

 To get the service fee for each product